 The PEPP Steps Fund is the default investment option for PEPP.
 New PEPP members are initially enrolled in PEPP Steps, but any member may choose to invest in the fund at any time.
 Until the member informs us otherwise, all contributions (employee, employer, and voluntary) are invested in the PEPP Steps Fund.

-Members may transfer into or out of PEPP Steps at any time using PLANet or the Investment Option Changes form.
+Members may transfer into or out of PEPP Steps at any time using their member online account or the Investment Option Changes form available online.